Equilibria decomposition-based comparison of reaction networks of Wnt signaling: Equilibria parametrizations

 and $\sigma_1, \sigma_2, d_{12}, \tau_{12}, \tau_{13} > 0$.

 In the parametrizations of the positive equilibria of $\mathscr{N}_S$ and $\mathscr{N}_M$, no equilibrium concentration entirely depends on the rate constants $k_i$.
-In fact, all the species concentrations depend on free parameters.
+In fact, all species concentrations depend on free parameters.
 Note that various combinations of these free parameters correspond to various sets of initial conditions.
-Hence, the two models have no species that exhibit ACR.
+Hence, the two models do not have species that exhibit ACR.

-For $(ii)$, we can easily observe from the equilibria parametrization of FAL in Section \ref{eq:param:FAL} that only $a_{26}$ depends entirely on rate constants.
-Hence, the only ACR species of the FAL mass action system is $A_{26}$. \end{proof}
+For $(ii)$, we can easily observe from the equilibria parametrization of Feinberg in Section \ref{eq:param:FAL} that only $a_{26}$ depends entirely on rate constants.
+Hence, the only ACR species in the Feinberg mass action system is $A_{26}$. \end{proof}